error-try-again/nitro-flask-deployment-stack/README.md

-# GitSubCompose

-GitSubCompose aims to solve some of the challenges of manually configuring & maintaining large full-stack projects by auto-configuring & generating the containers required to run them.
-I found that I had too many repos & stacks in my workflow to quickly test uncoupled features at a high level.
+# Nitro Flask Deployment Stack

-Tying them all together in one neat package for testing, deployment or production can be a pain in the ass.
+Automated stack for building distributed nitro API + flask API architectures within docker.
+Wanted to tie them together in a neat package for testing, deployment or production.

-## Typical Case
-To *quickly* pull in multiple submodule repos that depend on each other into one & spin them up quickly on a single local or remote machine to test critical functionality at a high level.

 ## Features
-- Auto-Configuration: Automatically sets up and configures the required containers for your full-stack projects.
+- Automatically sets up and configures required containers for distributed full-stack applications.
-- Simplified Workflow: Integrates multiple repositories and stacks for efficient testing and deployment.

-## Getting Started
-### Prerequisites

-- Docker installed on your system.
-- Basic understanding of Docker and containerization.

 ### Configuration

-- Clone the GitSubCompose repository to your local machine.
+- Git clone.
-- Configure the project by modifying the provided environment variable names across the config & shell script to suit your needs.
+- Configure the project by modifying the provided environment variable names across the config & shell script.
 - Replace the Git URLs, names, and port values as needed for your project.

-  *Example configuration*
+  *Example*

   ```
       FLASK_APP_CONTEXT=./flask-app